alwaysbyx/alwaysbyx.github.io/_pages/about.md

 ## **Yuexin Bian** (边玥心)

-<p style="margin-bottom:0.8cm; margin-left: 0.5cm"> </p>
+<p style="margin-bottom:0.5cm; margin-left: 0.5cm"> </p>

-I am a PhD student in [ECE department](https://www.ece.ucsd.edu/){:target="_blank"} at [University of California San Diego](https://ucsd.edu/){:target="_blank"}, advised by [Prof. Yuanyuan Shi](https://yyshi.eng.ucsd.edu/){:target="_blank"}.
-I completed my undergraduate degree in Electrical Engineering from [Zhejiang University](https://www.zju.edu.cn/english/){:target="_blank"}, China.
+I am a PhD student in the [Department of Electrical and Computer Engineering](https://www.ece.ucsd.edu/){:target="_blank"} at [UC San Diego](https://ucsd.edu/){:target="_blank"}, where I work under the guidance of [Prof. Yuanyuan Shi](https://yyshi.eng.ucsd.edu/){:target="_blank"}.
+I received my B.S. in Electrical Engineering from [Zhejiang University](https://www.zju.edu.cn/english/){:target="_blank"}, China.

-My research interests broadly span optimization and reinforcement learning.
-I have been developing model-guided learning methods that make optimization and control more efficient, with practical applications in energy systems and beyond.
+My research lies at the intersection of **optimization** and **reinforcement learning**, with a focus on developing model-guided learning methods that bridge the gap between theoretical foundations and practical applications.
+I am particularly interested in creating intelligent systems that can make efficient, reliable, and interpretable decisions in complex real-world scenarios, especially in energy systems and beyond.